nickbclifford/Ohm/README.md

 The Ohm interpreter is written in Ruby 2.x.
 The core interpreter does not rely on any external gems other than the standard library, but the unit tests rely on [RSpec](http://rspec.info/).

 ### Tests
-To run unit tests, run `rspec spec`.
+To run unit tests, run `rake test`.

 ### Interpreter Options
 |Flag|Usage|